imtoanle/omnivore/packages/db/README.md

 `postgres` - administrator of the database, used for migrations.

-`app_user` - a user that the app uses to login to database.
+`omnivore_app_user` - a user that the app uses to login to database.

-:exclamation: Do not issue any extra grants to `app_user` other than that are needed to assume a certain internal role, i.e. `GRANT omnivore_user TO app_user`
+:exclamation: Do not issue any extra grants to `omnivore_app_user` other than that are needed to assume a certain internal role, i.e. `GRANT omnivore_user TO omnivore_app_user`

 ## Installing and Using locally